mrtunguyen/blog/_pages/about.md

 title: About Me
 permalink: /about/
 ---
-Hi, this is Tu Nguyen.
-This blog is a place to share my knowledge, ideas and experiences on deep learning in general.

-Drop me an email: thanhtu19392 AT gmail.com if you have any questions or just wanna a dicussion.
-Thanks :)
+This is where you put the contents of your *About* page.
+Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.

-This website is powered by **[fastpages](https://github.com/fastai/fastpages)**.
+This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].

+[^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.